 In this section you can describe the implementation of each work package in detail, including information on the activities carried out and contributions by the Project Partners, as well as information on any problems or deviations from the initial plan.

 You are also required to provide information on project output indicators, activities and deliverables.

 Certificates

-In this section, you can enter the List of Expenditure for each individual Partner Finance Report as certified by the FCU.
-Simply select the relevant FLC Certificate from the drop-down menu.
+In this section, you can enter the List of Expenditure for each individual Partner Finance Report to be certified by the FCU.